iron-software/IronPdf.Examples/examples/pdf-to-html/README.md

 ***Based on <https://ironpdf.com/examples/pdf-to-html/>***

-Below is a rephrased version of the provided article, with all relative URL paths resolved to `ironpdf.com`.

----

-The following C# code snippet demonstrates how to convert a PDF document to HTML using IronPDF.
+The above example illustrates how to convert a PDF file to HTML format using C# with IronPDF.

-For additional insights into this conversion technique, please see [IronPDF's PDF to HTML Conversion Documentation](https://ironpdf.com/docs/#pdf-to-html).
+For additional insights into this conversion technique, explore [IronPDF's PDF to HTML Conversion Documentation](https://ironpdf.com/docs/#pdf-to-html).

-To tailor the HTML output to your needs, the `HtmlFormatOptions` class is available.
-This class offers various settings that you can adjust, including background color, the color of heading (H1), font size, and text alignment.
+To tailor the HTML output to your preferences, the `HtmlFormatOptions` class is available.
+This class lets you adjust various settings such as the background color, heading (H1) color, font size, and text alignment according to your needs.

-For more details on customization, please refer to the [IronPDF HTML Styling Guide](https://ironpdf.com/docs/#html-styling).
+For more information on customization, visit the [IronPDF HTML Styling Guide](https://ironpdf.com/docs/#html-styling).

-It's important to note that once a PDF is converted to HTML, any interactive forms present in the original PDF will not remain functional in the HTML output.
+Please note that once a PDF is converted to HTML, any interactive form features in the original PDF will not be available in the HTML version.

-For comprehensive resources on managing PDF files with IronSoftware, explore the [Full Suite of Iron Software Libraries](https://ironsoftware.com/).
+For comprehensive details on managing PDFs with IronSoftware, you can refer to the [Full Suite of Iron Software Libraries](https://ironsoftware.com/).